anderdnavarro/RFcaller/README.md

 ## Installation

+If you don't have docker already installed in your system, please follow these [instructions](https://docs.docker.com/get-docker/).

+### Docker pull

 We have created a docker image with all dependencies installed:

-- If you don't have docker already installed in your system, please follow these [instructions](https://docs.docker.com/get-docker/).

 ```bash
 docker pull labxa/rfcaller:1.1.0